nagilum/varcache/README.md

 # varcache

-A pure memory based cache for Javascript.
+A pure memory based cache for Node.js

 ## Usage